DanielAnzolaForero/Cybersecurity-Portfolio/linux-file-permissions-project/README.md

 # Linux File Permissions Audit

 ## Project Objective

 Serving as a security professional, the goal of this project was to conduct a filesystem audit within the `/home/researcher2/projects` directory to **ensure compliance with organizational authorization policies**.
 This involved identifying and correcting excessive or inappropriate permissions that posed a security risk.

-## Technical Solution
+## Technical Solution To The Problem

 Key Linux administration commands were used to remediate the vulnerabilities: